baichuan-inc/Baichuan-7B/README_EN.md

 ### Gaokao
-[Gaokao](https://github.com/ExpressAI/AI-Gaokao) is an evaluation dataset used in Chinese College Entrance Examination to evaluate the capabilities of large language models, assessing models' language ability and logical reasoning skills.
+[Gaokao](https://github.com/ExpressAI/AI-Gaokao) is an evaluation dataset curated from questions used in Chinese College Entrance Examination, to evaluate the capabilities of large language models, assessing models' language ability and logical reasoning skills.
 We processed the dataset to only containing single-answer multiple choice questions, we conducted a 5-shot test on all models.

 ### Results